 The total population of Bhutan is little more than 700,000.
 The country is divided into 20 districts (locally called dzongkhags) into four geographic regions of east, west, north and south.
 There are about 23 languages and dialects spoken in various communities of Bhutan.
 The three most popularly spoken languages are dzongkha, sharshopkha, and lhotshamkha.
-The chilli is eaten as curry rather than as spice.
+They treat chilli as the main ingredient for a curry instead of a simple spice.

 As a guest you shall visit the breathtaking places of Bhutan with their altitudes getting close to the sky almost feeling like heaven.
-The occasional clouds and mists blanket the places bringing peace and tranquility unlike the maddening sounds of urban centers.
+While urban centers are defined by their maddening sounds, here the occasional clouds and mists blanket the landscape, thereby instilling a deep sense of peace and tranquility.

 Roads meander through the valleys and hills.
 For some guests this come as a test to travel on these roads.
 The far and deep you travel you shall witness the undisturbed life of rustic Bhutanese still following the traditions bequeathed to them by their forefathers.